apache/druid/docs/content/operations/reset-cluster.md

 # ResetCluster tool

-ResetCluster tool can be used to completely wipe out Druid cluster state stored on Metadata and Deep storage.
+ResetCluster tool can be used to completely wipe out Apache Druid (incubating) cluster state stored on Metadata and Deep storage.
 This is intended to be used in dev/test environments where you typically want to reset the cluster before running the test suite.
 ResetCluster automatically figures out necessary information from Druid cluster configuration.
 So the java classpath